jparrpearson/python-chinese-pinyin-translator/README.md

 This is a Python script that translates Chinese characters (traditional or simplified) to Hanyu Pinyin.

-The [CC-CEDICT dictionary](http://cc-cedict.org/wiki/) (under the Creative Commons License) is used in translating.
+The [CC-CEDICT dictionary](http://cc-cedict.org/wiki/) is used in translating.

 ## Usage